zchyde/brooklinebooksmith.com/_drafts/books-to-be-thankful-for.md

 Anne of Green Gables by Lucy Maud Montgomery

-Mrs. Dalloway by Virginia Woolf (3)
+Mrs. Dalloway by Virginia Wool

 Howard's End by E.M.
 Forster